carmonac/skeleton-ts-api/README.md

-# Skeleton for api node project writted in TypeScript
+# Skeleton for api node project in TypeScript

 This is a Stater Kit project that implemented an api project in TypeScript separated in different layers (Business, Repository, Controllers, etc).
 The api uses JWT to make a securely connection in each request.